 PSYNC command in order to send

 their old master replication ID and the offsets they processed so far.
 This way

 the master can send just the incremental part needed.
 However if there is not

-enough backlog in the master buffers, or if the slave is referring to an
+enough backlog in the master buffers, or if the replica is referring to an

 history (replication ID) which is no longer known, than a full resynchronization

-happens: in this case the slave will get a full copy of the dataset, from scratch.
+happens: in this case the replica will get a full copy of the dataset, from scratch.

 This is how a full synchronization works in more details: